adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-**1. CTM looks remarkably similar to this solution.** The difference being that you use facades which provide many benefits, that also enable Progressive Enhancement in a reliable way.
+**1. Notice how remarkably similar CTM is to this solution.** The difference is that you the application doesn't directly interface with browser APIs.
+Facades provide a leaner, context-specific API that allows you to iron out bugs to enable Progressive Enhancement reliably.

-**2. There is a 1-to-1 mapping between what is checked in the condition and what is used by the application.** This is *vital*.
-You break this rule and you are guaranteeing problems.
+**2. Also note, the one-to-one mapping between what is *checked* in the condition and what is *used* by the application.** This is *vital*.
+If you break this rule, you are asking for trouble.

 **3. There is no need for polyfills.** The library either provides the method or it doesn't, no halfway houses, no caveats.

 **4. Application logic is completely decoupled from browser logic.** Something that you may have heard Nicholas Zakas talk about in many of his articles and books.
 Basically this is good for sanity and maintainability.

-**5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** Effectively the browser didn't "Cut the mustard".
+**5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** In Cut The Mustard lingo, it simply doesn't cut it.

-Front-end developers tend to put themselves into two categories: app developers and library developers.
-Typically, the application developer isn't interested in building a library of any kind, let alone one that ensures Progressive Enhancement and feature detection as a cornerstone.
-Problem being you're only as good as the foundations of your software.
+At this point some might say things like: "I don't want to know about all these browser problems, that's what libraries are for aren't they?
+I am an application developer, not a library developer".

+The idea of abstractions are good, the idea of several abstractions AKA a library is also good.
+But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills and doesn **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance the Javascript portion of your application and your users will suffer for it.

-Unfortunately, you need some level of ability to spot a bad script, one that at least attempts to degrade gracefully otherwise your application is going to suffer.
+At the very least, it is beneficial to be able to spot a bad script or library, one that doesn't even attempt to degrade gracefully in the face of danger.

+## How do I build a library like this?

-Explaining the intricacies of how to build a library is not something I can put down in a few paragraphs.
-Fortunately, Peter Michaux with the contribution from David Mark has done an excellent job in explaining just how you build a library of functions that enable Progressive Enhancement.
+Explaining the details of how to build a library that conforms to the above rules is worthy of an article in it's own right, something that Peter Michaux did, in 2008 no less.

-Lastly, I really want to emphasise that whilst I write about this now, Peter's articles were written in 2008 and even then he talks about the fact that this practice has been known for a long time.

-My hope is that the industry stops trying to produce the next shiny framework and can pull together to build a library of functions that enable the Real Progressive Enhancement to provide a core experience for all, and where possible an even better experience.
+Whilst I don't wish to repeat that article it might be worth a quick example, one that shows that this technique is not a drag on new browsers and cutting edge development.
+Quite the opposite, Progressive Enhancement actually makes it easy to "drop support" for say IE6 without actually dropping support &mdash; they just get the degraded experience.

+	// library namespace
+	var lib = {};

+	// short form - see Peter's article for isHostMethod etc if(document.documentElement.classList.add) {
+		lib.addClass = function(el, className) {
+			return el.classList.add(className);
+		};
+	}

+And then usage of it:

+	if(lib.addClass) {

+		// some application that must provide the ability to add a class to an element in order to provide the enhanced experience

+	}

+Notice, that this application only enhances where browsers support `classList` which generally speaking are cutting edge browsers, don't bother with IE6, give those guys the degraded experience.

 ## Citations